MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 }
 ```

-The callback function will then grab the XAsyncGetStatus result to be passed onto gameplay.
+The callback function will then grab the XAsyncGetStatus result to be used by gameplay.

-We will also make sure to grab the XalUserHandle, from asyncBlock->context, to be passed onto gameplay.
+We will also make sure to grab the XalUserHandle, from asyncBlock->context.

 ```cpp
 void CALLBACK XAL_TryResolveUserIssue_Callback(_In_ XAsyncBlock* asyncBlock)